JeremyReimer/galaxyengine/README.md

 ## Version

-Current version: 0.52 November 6, 2024 - Initializes blank glfw window at 1200 x 600, initializes Vulkan layer, and selects the first physical GPU device to use, initializes Logical Device on top of it, creates draw surface to connect Vulkan with glfw window, sets up swap chain for triple buffering, sets up image views, sets up pipeline layout, framebuffers, and command buffers, sets up a perspective and camera angle of 45 degrees, and draws two 3D model in .obj format (using depth buffers), texture mapping the models, and rotating the model 90 degrees every second.
+Current version: 0.52 November 12, 2024 - Initializes blank glfw window at 1200 x 600, initializes Vulkan layer, and selects the first physical GPU device to use, initializes Logical Device on top of it, creates draw surface to connect Vulkan with glfw window, sets up swap chain for triple buffering, sets up image views, sets up pipeline layout, framebuffers, and command buffers, sets up a perspective and camera angle of 45 degrees, and draws two 3D model in .obj format (using depth buffers), texture mapping the models, and rotating the models 90 degrees every second.
 There is also limited joystick support, which will eventually be the preferred game interaction mode.

 Right now the joystick is used to move the camera around, and the secondary throttle moves the camera in and out.